 Niels rediscovered the importance of a good and well thought-out proposal, discussed and agreed with all partners.
 This made implementation much easier and ultimately saved a lot of time as all work and responsibilities were clear from the start.
 That is why Niels advises other consortia working on innovation projects to put a lot of time and effort into preparing the proposal, as this investment will easily be recouped in the implementation phase of the project.

-Finally: Niels is proud of developing the project idea for HyPE-ST, the realization of the project, the collaboration in the consortium and, among other things, taking the next steps towards a follow-up project.
+Finally: Niels is proud of developing the project idea for HyPE-ST, the realisation of the project, the collaboration in the consortium and, among other things, taking the next steps towards a follow-up project.
 Niels emphasizes that the consortium partners Deltares, DOT, IHC, RWE, Sif and TNO are in a good position to apply the technology once fully developed.